 Cleveland Clinic Taussig Cancer Institute

-Deborah K. Mayer, PhD, RN, AOCN, FAAN, currently serves as the Interim Director of NCI’s Office of Cancer Survivorship.
-Dr. Mayer is an advanced practice oncology nurse who has over 40 years of cancer nursing practice, education, research, and management experience.
-She earned a PhD from the University of Utah, her MSN from Yale University, her BSN from Excelsior College, her Nurse Practitioner Certificate from the University of Maryland, and her diploma from Pennsylvania Hospital School of Nursing.
+Deborah K. Mayer, PhD, RN, AOCN, FAAN is an advanced practice oncology nurse (ANP-BC) who has consulted with organizations on issues to improve cancer care and has over 40 years of cancer nursing practice, education, research, and management experience.
+Dr. Mayer earned a PhD from the University of Utah, her MSN from Yale University, her BSN from Excelsior College, her Nurse Practitioner Certificate from the University of Maryland, and her diploma from Pennsylvania Hospital School of Nursing.

-Dr. Mayer is the Frances Hill Fox Distinguished Professor at the School of Nursing at UNC and the UNC Lineberger Director of Cancer Survivorship.
-She is the oncology coordinator for the oncology focus of the nurse practitioner program.
+Dr. Mayer is on faculty at the School of Nursing at UNC and is the UNC Lineberger Director of Cancer Survivorship.
 Her program of research focuses on the issues facing cancer survivors and improving cancer care.
 She has a clinical practice working with breast cancer survivors.
-As a nurse who works “frontline” with cancer survivors and as a cancer survivor herself, she brings a unique perspective to her clinical, research and health policy collaborations with cancer survivors, primary care providers, cancer specialists and researchers.
+As a nurse who works “frontline” with cancer survivors, and as a cancer survivor herself, she brings a unique perspective to her clinical, research and health policy collaborations with cancer survivors and advocates, primary care providers, cancer specialists and researchers.